-The GED® has a passing score of 150 for each subject.
-Therefore, students need to reach a score of at least 150 on each subject and a total score of 600 or higher across the four-subject tests in order to receive the GED® test credential.
-Students may also earn an “Honors” score if they receive a score of 170 or higher on any subject.
+The GED® has a passing score of 145 for each subject.
+Therefore, students need to reach a score of at least 145 or higher on each subject in order to receive the GED® test credential.
+Students may also earn an “Honors” score if they receive a score of 175 or higher on any subject.
 See below for the full score scale:

 Test fees are paid for residents of Union County for both GED Ready Practice Tests and GED Testing.Contact the Continuing Education Coordinator for more information.This program is funded by Union County and Eastern Oregon University.